Trading Education

 - Jesse Livermore

 ChartScout monitors 1,000+ crypto pairs 24/7, detecting chart patterns in real-time so you never miss an opportunity.
-Get alerts delivered to Discord, Telegram, or email within seconds of pattern formation.
+Get alerts delivered to platform notifications, Discord, or Telegram within seconds of pattern formation, with email available on Pro and above.

 Primary sources for chart reading and technical analysis principles: